The Upanishads

 An old sage seated under a banyan tree on a small earth-mound, teaching a young student who sits a little distance away; a small sacrificial fire smolders between them, a deer at the edge

 Upanishad.
-The word itself means to sit near the guru.
-Under the banyan, before the fire, beginning with a question.
+The word itself means to sit close to the guru.
+Beneath the banyan, before the fire, it begins with a question.

-The Upanishads are the knowledge-portion of the Vedas, their philosophical summit.
-Rising above the yajnas and rituals of the karma-kanda, here the rishis raise the question directly: what is Brahman, what is the atman (self), what remains beyond death.
-These very questions later became the whole edifice of Vedanta.
+The Upanishads are the knowledge-section of the Vedas, their philosophical summit.
+Rising above the fire-rites and rituals of the karma-section, here the sages raise the question directly: what is Brahman, what is the atman, what remains beyond death.
+These very questions would in time become the whole edifice of Vedanta.

-Tradition counts one hundred and eight Upanishads, but ten among them are held principal, the ones on which Shankaracharya wrote his commentaries: Ishavasya, Kena, Katha, Prashna, Mundaka, Mandukya, Aitareya, Taittiriya, Chhandogya, and Brihadaranyaka.
-In these lie the four mahavakyas on which all of Advaita rests, the Chhandogya’s “तत्त्वमसि”, the Brihadaranyaka’s “अहं ब्रह्मास्मि”, the Aitareya’s “प्रज्ञानं ब्रह्म”, and the Mandukya’s “अयमात्मा ब्रह्म”.
+Tradition counts one hundred and eight Upanishads, though ten among them are held to be the principal ones, the ten on which Shankaracharya wrote his commentaries: Ishavasya, Kena, Katha, Prashna, Mundaka, Mandukya, Aitareya, Taittiriya, Chandogya, and Brihadaranyaka.
+Within these lie the four great sayings, the mahavakyas, that ground all of Advaita: the Chandogya’s “तत्त्वमसि”, the Brihadaranyaka’s “अहं ब्रह्मास्मि”, the Aitareya’s “प्रज्ञानं ब्रह्म”, and the Mandukya’s “अयमात्मा ब्रह्म”.

-On lulla.net we read eight of these Upanishads mantra by mantra, and alongside them the Bhagavad Gita, held to be the milked essence of the Upanishads.
-On every page the original Sanskrit, its Devanagari pronunciation, and the Hindi commentary sit together.
-For a beginning, the Ishavasya is best, the most compact, complete in only eighteen mantras; or the Kena, whose question is the most direct of all.
+On lulla.net we read eight of these Upanishads mantra by mantra, and alongside them the Bhagavad Gita, held to be the milk drawn from the Upanishads.
+On every page the original Sanskrit, a guide to its pronunciation, and an English commentary sit together.
+Ishavasya is the best place to begin, the briefest, complete in only eighteen mantras; or Kena, whose question is the most direct of all.

 The Upanishads and the Bhagavad Gita